AxtraFire/Tas-Legacy-Obbies/README.md

 > Confused where is the towers' models?
 Head over to releases, download the zip file, unzip it, click on Tas-Legacy-Obbies-Stable and click on Obbies.
 You will see the towers' .rbxl files.

 # Wiki
 Having problems?
-Check out the [wiki](https://github.com/AxtraFire/Tas-Legacy-Obbies/wiki) for guides made by the author.
+You can check out the [wiki](https://github.com/AxtraFire/Tas-Legacy-Obbies/wiki).